• Home

 • Stage 4 – The Hopeless Heart: This is the exhaustion phase when one becomes depressed and drained from walking in the brokenness, fear, and anger.
 Irritability is high and faith is worn out.
 Hope weakens and gives way to an increase in negative thinking.
 A loss of hope makes the heart spiritually sick and can make the body sick also.

 • Stage 5 – The Hard Heart: This occurs when the other stages are ignored.
 At this stage a callousness has formed on the heart and believing becomes difficult.
-Words of encouragement or hope are hard to receive, and it takes a softening of the Holy Sprit and a willingness in the person to overcome this.
+Words of encouragement or hope are hard to receive, and it takes a softening of the Holy Spirit and a willingness in the person to overcome this.
 This heart posture resists any transformative work of God.
 Humility towards God and others is required to break free from this.

 • Stage 6 – The Numb Heart: This is when a person “checks-out” emotionally and becomes numb in his or her heart.
 This can occur during intense moments of pain.
 The result is becoming numb to everything.
 There is very little heart engagement, and it’s like he or she is physically there but absent emotionally.
 Such a person has given up taking care of his or her heart, or never did to begin with.
 The pain is so overwhelming that checking out is the only way he or she can seem to cope.
 Inside such a person is numb.